-ALL IS TOLD-We will now reveal the truth.
+reveal the truth.
 These illustrations were all posed for us by Lillian Tarnower as part of the plan for the drive to double the circulation of the Daily by Jan.
 1 and to get 20,000 new readers within the next two months.
 But we even had difficulty in getting these shots.
 The Daily Worker is a popular commodity, and even when the girl tried her best not to sell them, she sold four, causing our cameraman untold anguish And, then, when she got into position for selling them, she sold sixteen.
-Write your own moral. on unemployed and strikers.
+Write your own moral.

+The objective of these attacks is

+offensive against the working class,

+or are used simultaneously.